spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 When creating entity prefabs it is usually a great idea to create a root GameObject which will contain your SpatialOS components and behaviours, with art assets added as children (which will also help with disabling inactive health packs later!).

-Add a new script component to the root of your `HealthPickup` prefab, name it `HealthPickupClientVisibility`, and replace it's contents with the following code snippet:
+Add a new script component to the root of your `HealthPickup` prefab, name it `HealthPickupClientVisibility`, and replace its contents with the following code snippet:

 ```csharp
 using Improbable.Gdk.GameObjectRepresentation;